laidav/hubfx/packages/hubfx/README.md

     - we can separate concerns and test our application logic via streams

-- state is updated with actions and reducers in the stream and all dependencies are explicit

 - this new model can be bound with any UI library for rendering

 - # 2023 08 01 (Sun)